Mission Chinese Food

 Salt Cod Fried Rice ($10) escolar confit, Chinese sausage, egg, scallion had big chunks of salted fish but possessed Rice that was far too sticky.

 Service – Mission Chinese Food had below average service especially when the place was packed and the telephone was ringing off the hook.
 Danny was nice enough to stop by and check in and explain some of his dishes.
+Lunch in 2017 had much better service as the place was half empty.

 Value – Prices are in line with Chinese restaurants.
 Prices add up when you order so many dishes.
 Quality Leftovers are in order.